dseller/comboot/README.md

  4. Configure your bootsrv (in the App.config file) so that it points to the correct COM port and files.
  5. Run bootsrv.exe.
  6. Power on the client system.
- 7. If the client is stuck on "hi!", try fiddling with some flow control settings.
+ 7. If the client is stuck on "hi!", try fiddling with some serial settings.

+__NOTE__: The boot sector configures the serial port to 9600 bauds, 8 data bits, 1 stop bit, and no flow control.

+## Error codes

+Note that when the client system shows you a panic message with an error code, that the CPU is halted.
+In other words, it is frozen.
+The only way forward is resetting the system.

+ * __01__ means an error in serial communication, such as a timeout
+ * __02__ means that an unexpected packet was received
+ * __FF__ means that the boot sector ended prematurely